 Advanced generations of drugs developed through biotechnology continue to enter the marketplace.
 The results may be very promising for patients, as a technology-driven tipping point of medical care is approaching, where drugs that target specific genes and proteins may eventually become widespread.
-However, it continues to be difficult and expensive to introduce a new drug in the U.S. According to FDA figures, 39 new molecular entities (NMEs were approved in the U.S. during calendar 2012, significantly surpassing the previous year.
-Few of these were drugs with blockbuster potential.
-The good news is that this is the highest number of approvals since 2004, when 36 new drugs were approved, although it is down dramatically from the record high of 53 during 1996.
+However, it continues to be difficult and expensive to introduce a new drug in the U.S. According to FDA figures, 39 new molecular entities (NMEs) and new biotech drugs (BLAs) were approved in the U.S. during calendar 2012, but that number plummeted to only 27 during 2013.

 New Drug Application Categories